Leadership in Healthcare MSc

 In partnership with: University of South Wales

-The Leadership in Healthcare Masters course provides a progression route from the Postgraduate Diploma course in Leadership in Healthcare.
+The Leadership in Healthcare MSc provides a progression route from the Leadership in Healthcare Postgraduate Diploma.

-The MSc in Leadership in Healthcare runs over 1 calendar year.
-Starting with an initial 12-week online module to develop skills in critical appraisal and knowledge of research methodologies, students then choose either the professional project module which consists of a 1,500 word proposal and 10,500 word professional.
+The MSc in Leadership in Healthcare runs over one calendar year.
+Starting with an initial 12-week online module to develop skills in critical appraisal and knowledge of research methodologies, students then choose either the professional project module which consists of a 1,200 word proposal and 10,500 word professional.

 On completion of this module, students will be able to:

 - Analyse and interpret research in leadership and management related in healthcare settings

 - Selectively adopt, analyse and apply research tools to answer research questions in healthcare leadership and service development